Product

 “This site can’t be reached” “localhost refused to connect.”

-This is expected in many setups - because openclaw assumes you are running the setup process on the same box you are authenticating at OpenAI from - with easyClaw/easyNode this is not the case:
+This is expected — openclaw assumes you are running setup on the same box you are authenticating from, and with easyClaw/easyNode that is not the case.

 1. Copy the entire http://localhost/...
 URL from the browser address bar.